rhnvrm/galaxy-image-classifier-tensorflow/README.md

 This is the repository developed for 'Image Classifier in TensorFlow in 5 Min on [YouTube](https://youtu.be/QfNvhPx5Px8) using this [CodeLab](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/?utm_campaign=chrome_series_machinelearning_063016&utm_source=gdev&utm_medium=yt-desc#0) by Google as a guide.

+Scientists can use this classifier to automatically label whether an image taken by telescope is of a Spiral Galaxy or an Elliptical one.

 ![el](galaxy_photos/elliptical/pic_023.jpg)
 ![el](galaxy_photos/spiral/pic_004.jpg)